Local Government Records Advisory Council

 Carolee A. Conklin has lived and worked in Rochester for more than forty years.
 She serves as a City Council Member for the City of Rochester.
 She has served as the City's Deputy Treasurer, the Monroe County Deputy County Clerk, and the City Clerk of Rochester.
 She has served as an active member and board member of the Genesee Valley PTA, Action for a Better Community, Alternatives for Battered Women (five years as treasurer), Women Helping Girls, and the American Association of University Women (ten years as treasurer).

-Joseph T. Jones is the Geographic Systems Coordinator for the County of Nassau, where he has worked for over 45 years.
-He has been a prior member of the New York State Archives’ Regional Advisory Committee for Region 10 (Long Island) and the steering committee for the Erie County Water Authority Demonstration Project for the development of the publication, GIS Planning and Implementation Guidelines for State and Local Governments.
+Joseph T. Jones is a private citizen who was formerly the Geographic Systems Coordinator for the County of Nassau, where he has worked for over 45 years.
+He has been a member of the New York State Archives’ Regional Advisory Committee for Region 10 (Long Island) and the steering committee for the Erie County Water Authority Demonstration Project for the development of the publication, GIS Planning and Implementation Guidelines for State and Local Governments.

-John T. McDonald III has been Mayor of the City of Cohoes since 2000.
+John T. McDonald III is the Assemblymember for the New York State Assembly’s 108th District.
+Before this, he was Mayor of the City of Cohoes for thirteen years.
 He has served on the State Comptrollers’ Local Advisory Team, the Capital District Transportation Committee, and Office for Technology Local Advisory Committee.
-He is Second Vice-President of New York State Conference of Mayors and Governor for the New York State Municipal Insurance Reciprocal.
+He has also served as President of New York State Conference of Mayors and Governor for the New York State Municipal Insurance Reciprocal.

-Michael McSweeney is First Deputy City Clerk for the City of New York.
-Prior to this, he was the Director of Legislative and Community Affairs of LaGuardia Community College, CUNY.
+Michael McSweeney is City Clerk for the City of New York.
+Prior to this, he was First Deputy City Clerk for the City and he was the Director of Legislative and Community Affairs of LaGuardia Community College, CUNY.
 He previously served as the first District Chief of Staff of Congressman Joseph Crowley, having also served in the same capacity when Mr. Crowley was a Member of the New York State Assembly.
 Michael has been admitted to practice law in New York State since 2000.

 Michelle Schimel represents New York State’s 16th Assembly District.
-Previously, she served as North Hempstead Town Clerk and was the only Registered Municipal Town Clerk in Nassau County.
+Previously, she served as North Hempstead Town Clerk.
 In 2006, Michelle served on the New York State Cyber-Security Panel in conjunction with Homeland Security to review Internet policies for local governments throughout the state.
-She serves on the board of New Yorkers Against Gun Violence, including previously as Vice-President.
+She formerly served on the board of New Yorkers Against Gun Violence, including as Vice-President.
+She now serves on their Legislative Committee.
 Formerly a Physical Therapist at North Shore University Hospital, she is one of a select few medical professionals who is board certified in wound care.
-She was formerly the Vice-President of a multi-million fashion jewelry company and Trustee of Temple Beth-El of Great Neck.
+In a prior career, she was Vice-President of a multi-million dollar fashion jewelry company.

 Anne Taylor serves as Court Attorney to the Hon.
 Dena E. Douglas, Judge of the Civil Court of Kings County.
 She previously held positions with the New York City Department of Transportation as Associate Attorney and Deputy Counsel for the Office of Litigation Services and Records Management.
 In her prior career as an information management professional, she worked with the New York City Department of Records and Information Services as Deputy Chief of the Records Management Unit and as Director of the Municipal Reference and Research Center (now City Hall Library) and in other libraries in Africa and the United States.